 Analysis: Before taking action, it is wise for the CCD to consider the multiple perspectives of the constituents.
 By providing an external screening process Corporation X believes is reliable, the faculty member enables the company to bypass normal campus recruitment efforts and avoid consideration of perhaps hundreds of applicants.
 From the employer’s perspective, this may be attractive not only in terms of cost and efficiency, but also a more certain way to secure the most competitive candidates.
 From the faculty member’s perspective, the request from Corporation X is reasonable considering the generous gift they are prepared to make.
-And, it is a “win-win-win” for everyone: the company secures top candidates, the department gets additional funding, and the most deserving students get interviews.
+And, it is a “win-win-win” for everyone: the company secures top candidates, the department gets additional funding, and students get interviews.

-Furthermore, the precedent set by this arrangement could lead to a group of the most affluent employers seeking to bypass open recruitment practices, attaining treatment not accessible for employers that can’t offer special funding to departments or other campus entities.
-In other words, the practice is unfair to other students as well as to other employers.
+Furthermore, the precedent set by this arrangement could lead to a group of the most affluent employers seeking to bypass open recruitment practices, attaining treatment not accessible for employers that cannot offer special funding to departments or other campus entities.
+In other words, the practice violates fair and equitable hiring practices, both for other students as well as for other employers.

 Principles: Principle 3 states, “Ensure equitable access without stipulation or exception relative to contributions of financial support, gifts, affiliation, or in-kind services.”
 Principle 4 states, “Comply with laws associated with local, state, and federal agencies, including but not limited to EEO compliance, immigration, and affirmative action.”